 He may have offered her a ride home.

 If he did, it is likely she declined.At some point, the man did something that caused her to run away from him.

 She ran into a driveway between two buildings.

 So fast was she going, that her shoes fell off.

 stabbing her in the back, arms and face,

 There was no eyewitness.

-Her scream was heard, but no one came to her aid.
-Next morning, her body was found.
+Her screams were heard, but no one came to her aid.
+Next morning, her body was found in the driveway,

 Someone had sabotaged the engine.